 This is where you'll find the latest goings-on in the nursery class of Eldene School.
 The highs, the lows, and the downright oddities of nursery life - it's all here!

-For Nursery Update newsletters, topic webs, the nursery handbook and other documents, click here.
+For Nursery Update newsletters, topic webs and the nursery handbook, click here.

 Our photo gallery is below.
 Find the latest pics at the top, or scroll down for older ones.
 Click on the little pictures to blow them up.

 It has been a great year, and a privilege to share this small part of the children lives.